 MEDICAL NECESSITY VS. ELECTIVE SURGERY

-Most patients feel that a surgery based on medical necessity is not an option, and it is widely accepted socially.
+Most patients feel that surgery based on medical necessity is not an option, and it is widely accepted socially.

-Many moms feel selfish having a surgery for cosmetic reasons, and some worry about what their friends, neighbors, church members, coworkers, etc. will think of them.
+Many moms feel selfish about having surgery for cosmetic reasons, and some worry about what their friends, neighbors, church members, coworkers, etc. will think of them.
 Will they think I’m vain?
 Will they say I’m wasting money?

 One thing I have learned in my years of working is that the decision to have surgery has to be yours and yours alone.
 There will be some who don’t approve.
 You’re not having surgery for them.
 What matters is how you feel when you look in the mirror every day.
-And if perkier breasts, fuller breasts, a flatter tummy, less stretch marks (or whatever your motivation for having surgery may be) makes you happier and more confident, then that is all that matters.
+And if perkier breasts, fuller breasts, a flatter tummy, less stretch marks (or whatever your motivation for having surgery may be) make you happier and more confident, then that is all that matters.

 Some other things to consider are scheduling adequate time off work or coordinating help with the kids while you recover.
-As a mom it’s hard to take time for yourself, but it’s so important that you do so that you are able to heal more quickly and fully.
+As a mom, it’s hard to take time for yourself, but it’s so important that you do so that you are able to heal more quickly and fully.
 Our Patient Care Coordinator can help you work through these questions and even coordinate care for you after surgery if you like.
 While all of these questions are important to consider before having surgery, your focus should remain on the positive aspect of making a change that makes you happy.
 This is a rewarding experience for you and those you love!